 General Electric and Boeing are accelerating efforts to introduce new engine control software to counter core icing following further incidents of power loss in GEnx-powered 747-8s and 787s.
 Although the two companies remain on track to roll out corrective software to operators in the first quarter of 2014, the increasing number of events affecting the GEnx-powered fleet has prompted Boeing to issue an advisory to operators warning them to avoid conditions where the rare phenomenon has ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing 747-8, 787 Operators Receive Advisory After Series Of GEnx Ice Core Incidents".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing 747-8, 787 Operators Receive Advisory After Series Of GEnx Ice Core Incidents".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.